Kiminaze/ChatSystem/README.md

 ---- ChatSystem using a Tcp connection ----
 --------------------------------------------------

 This WPF based chat program makes use of my TcpConnector ( [TcpConnector](https://github.com/AAAAAAAAAAAAAAAAA) ) to create a connection between a server and several clients.
-This is mainly just a showcase of the usage, that is possible with my TcpConnector.
+This is mainly just a showcase of how to use the TcpConnector.

 **Server Features:**
 - You can set a custom port (port needs to be forwarded in your firewall)